zhanbei/.markdown-site-configs/README.md

 <!-- > 2018-08-06T20:58:02+0800 -->

-An example of configurations for the [Markdown Site Generator](https://github.com/zhanbei/Markdown-Site-Generator).
+An example of configurations for the [Markdown Site Generator](https://github.com/zhanbei/Markdown-Site-Generator) with the [github flavored markdown](https://github.github.com/gfm/) supported.

 ## Requirements